Unmixing ATR-{\mu}FTIR spectroscopic images of cross-sections of historical oil paintings

 We compare two variants of FTIR-unmixer that share the same architecture and training protocol, differing only in the reconstruction loss: (i) standard SAD, obtained by setting $w_b=1$ in Eq.~\ref{eqn:xw} (equivalent to \cite{palsson2020convolutional}), and (ii) the proposed WSAD with automatically estimated band weights.
 The resulting abundance maps and learned endmember spectra are shown in Fig.~\ref{fig:maps_and_em}, alongside the reference maps (left column).

 In both settings, the method recovers components consistent with key chemical families of interest.
-In particular, Map~1, Map~8 and Map~10 exhibit spatial patterns consistent with proteins, metal soaps and calcium oxalates, respectively, and the corresponding endmember spectra display characteristic FTIR features.
-For the SAD case (Fig.~\ref{fig:maps_and_em}(a)), proteins (Map~1) and calcium oxalates (Map~10) are reasonably localized, whereas the metal soap distribution (Map~8) appears less uniform across segments.
-Maps~4 and~7 capture the embedding resin/background at the top and bottom of the cross-section.
-Several remaining components show either localized responses (Maps~5--6), suggestive of minor or unmodeled constituents, or near-zero abundance across the sample (Maps~2--3), indicating redundant/unused components under the chosen $K$.
-In the endmember spectra, resin/background-related components (notably Endmembers~4 and~7) exhibit a pronounced feature around $\sim 2350~\mathrm{cm}^{-1}$, attributable to CO$_2$ contamination.
+In particular, Map~1, Map~8 and Map~10 exhibit spatial patterns consistent with proteins, metal soaps and calcium oxalates, respectively, and the corresponding endmember spectra display characteristic FTIR features for these materials.
+For the SAD case (Fig.~\ref{fig:maps_and_em}a), proteins (Map~1) and calcium oxalates (Map~10) are reasonably localized, whereas the metal soap distribution (Map~8) appears less uniform across segments.
+Maps~4 and~7 capture the embedding resin at the top and bottom of the cross-section.
+Maps 5--6 correspond to two previously unspecified components, showing the ability of our method to identify materials without prior knowledge.
+Maps~2--3 show a near-zero abundance across the sample, indicating redundant or unused components under the chosen $K$.
+In the endmember spectra, resin-related components (notably Endmembers~4 and~7) exhibit a pronounced feature around $\sim 2350~\mathrm{cm}^{-1}$, attributable to CO$_2$ contamination.

-When trained with WSAD (Fig.~\ref{fig:maps_and_em}(b)), the same main components are recovered (Maps~1, 8 and 10), with a visually improved spatial coherence for metal soaps (Map~8) relative to the reference.
-Moreover, CO$_2$-related residuals are further suppressed in the endmember spectra associated with the target constituents, consistent with WSAD downweighting unreliable/noisy spectral bands while preserving chemically informative structure.
-The resin/background components remain captured in Maps~4 and~7, and the remaining maps again split into localized minor effects (Maps~5--6) and unused components (Maps~2--3), while exhibiting reduced sensitivity to the CO$_2$ region.
+When trained with WSAD (Fig.~\ref{fig:maps_and_em}b), the same main components are recovered (Maps~1, 8 and 10), with a visually improved spatial coherence for metal soaps (Map~8) relative to the reference.
+Moreover, CO$_2$-related residuals are further suppressed in the endmember spectra associated with the target constituents, consistent with WSAD downweighting unreliable or noisy spectral bands while preserving chemically informative structure.
+The resin components remain captured in Maps~4 and~7, and the remaining maps again split into secondary materials (Maps~5--6) and unused components (Maps~2--3), while exhibiting reduced sensitivity to the CO$_2$ region.